-Mr Stefan Ross has over 12 years of experience in accounting and secretarial services for ASX Listed companies.
-His extensive experience includes ASX compliance, corporate governance control and implementation, statutory financial reporting and board and secretarial support.
-Mr Ross graduated from ACU in 2008 obtaining a Bachelor of Business majoring in Accounting.
+Mr Stefan Ross has over 10 years of experience in accounting and secretarial services for ASX listed companies.
+His extensive experience includes ASX compliance, corporate governance control and implementation, statutory financial reporting, shareholder meeting requirements, capital raising management, and board and secretarial support.
+Mr Ross graduated from ACU in 2008 obtaining a Bachelor of Business majoring in accounting.